A science fiction cantata for narrator, mezzo-soprano, electronic instruments, and images

 There are electronic, “harsh” and cold sounds combined with melodious themes using Lilian’s beautiful classical voice.
 There are images of destroyed cities combined with monuments and lovely landscapes.

-If we now discuss some of my views, which definitely reflect on everything I do since my works are sealed by my personality, then, yes, I believe that death awareness is a prerequisite condition for someone to live well.
+If we now discuss some of my views, which definitely reflect on everything I do since my works are sealed by my personality, then, yes, I believe that death awareness is a prerequisite condition for someone to live well – but still, this is just an idea of mine (and of course also of many other people and not some “message” that I attempted to send to others).

 Has it not happened to you, when a person close to you passes away, that you decide that as of the day after you will change your way of life, you will not waste your time on trivialities, etc?

-We all do it and a few months later we all plunge back into a senseless waste of life, of precious moments, of the present, in the name of consumptive illusions and useless aspirations.
+We all do it and a few weeks later we all plunge back into our habitual usually lifeless patterns, into a senseless waste of life, of precious moments, of the present, in the name of consumptive illusions and useless aspirations.
 As if one should keep missing out on the present in order to enjoy a beautiful retirement period.
 Of course the same trap is there, whether our life lasts for a week or for ten thousand years.
 It is only a matter of scale.

 This is exactly what our hero becomes aware of among the ruins of Ars Moriendi.
 It (as this creature is neither “he” nor “she”) meets a recently dead human and out of the story’s plot it talks about two of its experiences.

-As I have read somewhere, the best death is a death that concludes a full life, without the torturing feeling of something “unfulfilled”.
+And, as I have read somewhere, the best death is a death that concludes a full life, without the torturing feeling of something “unfulfilled”…

-The proposal for this project was accepted to be realized by the City Hall of Thessaloniki on 2001, but … it was never actually realized…
+The proposal for this project was accepted to be realised by the City Hall of Thessaloniki on 2001, but it was never actually realised…

-In hypothetical presentation conditions with all the production matters financially covered, ARS MORIENDI can acquire the form of a “sound and image performance in a virtual environment”, presented together with the exhibition of the visual material.
-In a few words, the event’s main presentation core is evolving something like that:
+ARS MORIENDI can acquire the form of a “sound and image performance in a virtual environment”, presented together with the exhibition of the visual material.

 … There are no seats, the audience can walk around in this second depot while the sound part is heard.